 I would not have spent hours shopping for a designer dress and dropping several hundred dollars.
 My mother made my dress (I should admit here that she majored in clothing and textile design at Oregon State).
 My two big splurges were shoes dyed to match the dress and having my hair professionally done.
 I wasn't really happy with the way it looked and combed most of it out before the dance.
 Little white gloves were a must.

+There was no chartered limousine.
 Ed came in his mother's car to pick me up.
-He had purchased a lovely corsage of yellow orchids, that I still have dried in an old hat box.
+He had purchased a lovely corsage of yellow orchids, I still have the dried corsage in an old hat box.
 It looks better in the photograph.
 I should really throw it out.
 Wasn't he handsome in his rented white dinner jacket?

 Dinner was served in the gym.
 I expect someone tried to spike the punch but I didn't have any.
 It was bright red and I was terrified I would spill it and stain my dress.
 The evening ended about midnight.
 There was no hotel suite for a cozy overnight.
 My parents would have killed me.
 I wasn't even allowed to go to the shore for breakfast the next morning.
 It wouldn't have worked out anyway...
 Ed had to be at his job selling shoes at Terry's Shoe Barn, in Rancocas Woods the next morning.